MDL News & Trends

 With its rover named Curiosity, the Mars Science Laboratory mission is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the red planet.
 Curiosity, which successfully landed on Mars in August 2012, is designed to assess present-day habitability and whether Mars ever supported life.

-NASA’s investment in the invention of the interband cascade laser paid off richly when TLS made new measurements of methane gas and key isotope ratios in hydrogen, carbon, and oxygen for gases in the Martian atmosphere and those evolved from heated soils and rocks.
+NASA’s investment in the invention of the interband cascade laser and the development and qualification of tunable diode lasers paid off richly when TLS made new measurements of methane gas and key isotope ratios in hydrogen, carbon, and oxygen for gases in the Martian atmosphere and those evolved from heated soils and rocks.

 To learn more about Tunable Laser Spectrometers (TLS) in the Sample Analysis at Mars (SAM), please visit: